cloud-native-toolkit/ansible-aws-infra-openshift/README.md

  The [Access Guide](access-options.md) provides options tested for users to access provisioned servers in the AWS environment.

- The [Red Hat OpenShift on AWS (ROSA)](ROSA-cluster.md) documents the steps to build the OpenShift clusters.
+ The [Red Hat OpenShift on AWS (ROSA)](ROSA-cluster.md) documents the steps to build the OpenShift clusters and shows the generated architecture.

  ## Reference Architecture